 Global Challenges in International Law

-- The second part of the course explores three current global challenges of key importance: climate change, pandemics, and migration.
+2. The second part of the course explores three current global challenges of key importance: war, biodiversity loss, and climate change.
 These case studies will be examined by applying the concepts and tools examined in the first part.

 - Introduction and agenda-setting in international law

 - International diplomacy and regional cooperation in international law

 - Case study 1: War as a global challenge